osmosis-labs/mesh-security/docs/provider/Vault.md

 which external staker it trusts with their tokens.
 (We will provide guidance in the UI to only show "recommended" externals, but do not enforce at the contract level, if someone wants to build their own UI).

-The _vault_ contract enforces the maximum amount a given Creditor can slash to whatever was agreed upon when making the lien.
+The _vault_ contract enforces the maximum amount a given Lien Holder can slash to whatever was agreed upon when making the lien.

-The _vault_ contract will only release a lien when requested by the creditor.
+The _vault_ contract will only release a lien when requested by the lien holder.
 (No auto-release override).

-The _vault_ contract may force-reduce the size of the lien only in the case of slashing by another creditor.
+The _vault_ contract may force-reduce the size of the lien only in the case of slashing by another lien holder.
-The creditors must be able to handle this case properly.
+The lien holders must be able to handle this case properly.

 The _vault_ contract ensures the user's collateral is sufficient to service all the liens made on said collateral.